 What is Roadschooling and is it Right for My Family?

-Even though public schools have quickly adapted and added virtual or blended learning options, many parents find that their children are less engaged in school.
-Thousands of families are looking for a viable solution from virtual school experts.
-There are hundreds of online schools with years of experience teaching virtually.
-Whitmore School, the world’s first online high school has been providing online self-paced mastery learning since 1994!
+Even though public schools have reopened, many parents find that their children are less engaged in school, and many have fallen behind their grade level due to what is known as the “Covid Learning Loss”.
+This prompted thousands of families to look for a viable solution from virtual school experts.
+Fortunately, there are hundreds of online schools with years of experience teaching virtually.
+Whitmore School, the world’s first online high school, has been providing online self-paced mastery learning since 1994!

 According to Travel and Leisure, RVs hit record sales in July 2020 during the Covid-19 pandemic.
-Here is why RVing is a great solution – families can still travel and in a safe environment.
+Here is why RVing became a great solution – families could still travel and be in a safe environment.
 Combine this with online school and you have Roadschooling.

 Roadschoolers typically must abide by the same regulations as homeschoolers, which vary from state to state.
 Several states have no requirements for homeschools, while other states require an approved curriculum, standardized tests, and formal evaluations.
 Even if you enroll your children in an accredited private online school, your state may require you to register as a homeschooler.
-Be sure to check with your state department of education for laws that pertain to your state of residence.
+Check with the Homeschool Legal Defense Association for the homeschooling regulations in your state.

 Learn What Experts Say About Roadschooling